 Your essay should be typed, double-spaced on standard-sized paper (8.5" x 11") with 1" margins on all sides.
 APA recommends using 12 pt.
 Times New Roman font.

 The title page should contain the title of the paper, the author's name, and the institutional affiliation.
+A professional paper should also include the author note.
 Include the page header, flush left with the page number flush right at the top of the page.
-Please note that on the title page, your page header/running head should look like this: Running head: TITLE OF YOUR PAPER

 All lines after the first line of each entry in your reference list should be indented one-half inch from the left margin.
 This is called hanging indentation.